Robert L. J. Ellery: Career

 When the Williamstown and Melbourne telegraph lines was erected in 1854, the Williamstown end was also placed under Ellery's charge.
-Ellery's workload was not heavy, and he also undertook for a time the duties of storekeeper of the marine depot.
+Ellery's workload was not heavy.

 In 1856 Ellery began a geodetic survey of Victoria which was not completed until 1874.
 In 1858, he was appointed to be a Land Surveyor in the Victorian Government Department of Public Lands, in addition to his duties as Superintendent of the Astronomical Observatory at Gellibrand's Point.
 He was further appointed to Superintend the geodetic survey of Victoria by the Surveyor General of Victoria Charles Whybrow Ligar.

 In 1863 Ellery was appointed to the Board of Examiners for the Department of Lands and Survey.

-At the beginning of 1858 the government founded a magnetic observatory on Flagstaff Hill, West Melbourne, under a distinguished German scientist, Georg von Neumayer, who had applied for a site in the Domain south of the Yarra without success.
-Both Ellery and Neumayer found that the sites given them were not suitable for their work, but it was not until 1863 that a move was made to the Domain.
-Edward John White, an able astronomer, was added to Ellery's staff in May 1860, and several valuable catalogues of stars were prepared and published.

-Melbourne Observatory played a crucial role in the 1862 determination of the distance from the earth of the sun, which involved close cooperation between Ellery and E. J. Stone of Greenwich.

-In 1868 a new telescope was sent out from England but the results obtained with it were unsatisfactory.
 Ellery resolved the issues he had with the telescope by applying his mechanical ability to the problems involved.

 Ellery had an able assistant in Ebenezer Farie Macgeorge (born 1836), who had been his surveyor in 1867 when he defined the boundary between South Australia and New South Wales, then replaced Albert Le Sueur as his observer, serving from 1870 to 1872.
 In March 1871 he reported to the Royal Society of Victoria that since Le Sueur's polishing of the Great Melbourne Telescope the chief limitation to observation was the atmosphere, not the instrument.

-At the end of 1890, another telescope arrived and Ellery began a new important piece of work, the preparation of the share allotted to Melbourne of the astrographic chart.
-He retired in 1895 and was succeeded by Pietro Baracchi.

 Ellery was a founding member of The Institution of Surveyors Victoria established in 1874, and served as its first President (1874-1877), after Surveyor General Alexander John Skene declined the office due to pressure of public business.
 He was elected Fellow of the Victorian Institute of Surveyors in 1877, the first to be awarded the honour.